chelkyl/MeTube/README.md

    ```
    "homepage": "http://webapp.cs.clemson.edu:3000/~<username>"
    ```
+3. Edit .env replacing `<variables>` as needed
+   ` REACT_APP_ROOT_DIR should be your Clemson username
+   - REACT_APP_SERVER_IP should match the server address
+   - e.g. webapp.cs.clemson.edu:5000
-3. Build static pages for the front end
+4. Build static pages for the front end incorporating .env variables
    ```
    npm run build
    ```
-4. Push the new static pages to the web app server
+5. Push the new static pages and .htaccess file to the web app server
    - WARNING: npm run push will overwrite files in your public_html folder
-   - Use the second command to specify your own path
+   - Use the alternate command to specify your own path
    ```
    npm run push
    ```
    - or
    ```
-   rsync -av build/ webapp.cs.clemson.edu:~/<your_path>
+   cp .htaccess build/ && rsync -av build/ webapp.cs.clemson.edu:~/<your_path>
    ```
-5. Navigate to `http://webapp.cs.clemson.edu/~<your_Clemson_username>/` to see the app
+6. Navigate to `http://webapp.cs.clemson.edu/~<your_Clemson_username>/` to see the app
    - This is a static website
-   - Not using server-side rendering, so node is not used to keep it running
+   - Does not use server-side rendering, so node is not needed to keep it running
+   - The .htaccess file should enable page refresh and direct navigation to sub-pages

-## Notes
+## Misc.
+Notes

 ## TODO